Andrewnetwork/CoronavirusBlog/sense_and_truth.md

 >
 >-Wittgenstein's Lectures on The Foundations of Mathematics (Cambridge 1939)

 In some sense of the word, we may say that *truth* is simply what is the case.
-To *know* what is the case, i.e., the state of the world, do we not also need to know *how* something is the case?
-For example, if I said to you "I am sick," you would need to know what sickness I have in order to understand what my words *mean*, i.e., the state of affairs which make "I am sick" true, i.e., the sense of my sickness.
-The set of circumstances which make a proposition true is the *sense* of a proposition.
-In the case of "I am sick," its sense is the space of all sicknesses.
+To *know* what is the case, i.e., the state of the world, we must also know *how* something is the case.
+For example, if I said to you "I am sick," you would need to know what sickness I have in order to understand what my words *mean*, i.e., the state of affairs which make "I am sick" true.
+The set of circumstances which make a proposition true is the *sense* of a proposition, and a particular circumstance is a *sense-object*.
+"I have the flu." is an example of a sense-object belonging to the sense of the "I am sick." proposition.

+The *impression* of a sense-object, i.e., the phenomenological representation of a sense-object, is relative to all objects contained by the sense it belongs to.
+For example, "I have cancer." and "I have the flu." are both sense-objects belonging to the sense of the proposition "I am sick."
+Thus, the fact that we could have cancer dampens the impression of having the flu because cancer expands the scale of sickness and makes the flu appear to be a rather minor illness by comparison.

+Of course, every proposition belongs to a context which *augments* its sense.
+If "I am sick." is said by a 90-year-old woman, then the "I have the flu." and "I have cancer." may have the same impression, i.e., the signification of imminent death.

+I am of the opinion that *truth* has deleteriously overshadowed the significance of *sense* throughout much philosophical discourse.
+Many philosophers have waged countless battles over *the* truth, but in many cases, they were actually clashing over their *sense* of the truth.
+Can much of philosophy be reduced to an affirmation of the fact that the appearance of an object is a function of one's orientation to it?

-In this essay, I further examine the relation between sense and truth.
+In this essay, I will further examine the relation between sense and truth.

 ## Sense, Space, Object, and Reason
 > All our knowledge begins with the senses, proceeds then to the understanding, and ends with reason.
 There is nothing higher than reason.